 This documentation applies primarily to Turris OS version 4.0 and newer.
 You might still be running Turris OS 3 and in that case you can find old official documentation on community wiki.
 More info about Turris OS versions can also be found here

 Turris project encompasses both software and hardware development efforts aiming to provide open and secure routers.
-Devices that can be truly yours and you can trust.
+Devices that can be truly yours and you can trust in.

 Our devices come with open source firmware.
 You can check what is running on your router line-by-line, see what we changed or you can even contribute yourself.
 All sources are available on our GitLab.
 You get full root account on your device and you can do whatever you want with it.
 We are not locking you out.